pacha/vem-doc/content/docs/users-guide/clipboard.rst

 current line.
 That is useful when you move pieces of code to a inner or outer level of indentation.
 To paste and indent at the same time, use:

-    :`Ctrl-p` `Space`: paste with the same level of indentation as the current line
+    :`Ctrl-p` `Tab`: paste with the same level of indentation as the current line

 .. admonition:: Using the system clipboard